CE-Programming/asm-docs/pages/tutorials/asm/libcreation.md

 ; End Library Code
 ```

 Note the ```.r``` prefix on instructions.
-This tells the assembler to add the address to the relocation table, so that is can be posistion independent.
+This tells the assembler to add the address to the relocation table, so that is can be position-independent.
 Do this when you make calls or absolute jumps within your program.
 Note that relative jumps **do not** require this.
 Its counterpart, ```.r2```, is used when the instruction uses ```ix```, or is { ```ld (imm24),de``` or ```ld (imm24),bc``` }.
 This is important, so be sure to watch out for it.

 There you are!
 Now you should be able to write your library in no time at all.

 # Assembling

-Once you are finished writting your library, you will want to open a command shell in your library's source directory.
+Once you are finished writing your library, you will want to open a command shell in your library's source directory.
 Simply type the command ```make```, which will assemble your library and produce some files.

 One file is a **.8xv**; your library's AppVar which is sent to the calculator.